seasmith/DIY/README.md

 > Measure twice, cut once, sand to fit.

 Use the [Topic Quick Links](#topic-quick-links) below to navigate the various DIY topics.
-There are also external resources available, in the [Resources](#resources) section.
-See the [Table of Contents](#table-of-contents) for a complete listing of other material not covered in the topic quick links.
+See the [Table of Contents](#table-of-contents) for a complete listing of other material such as video guides, how-to's, and other resources.

 ##### Topic Quick Links